A Password Manager Can Help Pave the Way to HIPAA Compliance

-A password manager can generate, retrieve, and keep track of super-strong, random passwords across countless Internet accounts – all in a single database, or vault, that’s accessed by a single, master password.
-Sequences of numbers like PINs, credit-card numbers, CVV codes, answers to security questions – no problem for a password manager – and some can even remember information about apps on your smartphone!
+A password manager can generate, retrieve, and keep track of strong, random passwords across countless Internet accounts.
+They store all your passwords in a single database or vault that’s accessed by a single, master password.
+Sequences of numbers like PINs, credit card numbers, CVV codes, and answers to security questions are no problem for a password manager.
+Some can even remember information about apps on your smartphone.

-A password manager is a huge help, and while there’s incredible value in implementing one, it’s not the be-all-end-all password security solution.
-Nothing can take the place of understanding basic cybersecurity and implementing the policies and procedures that your organization has defined.
-For example, a password manager doesn’t lock the screens on your devices and it doesn’t force using two-factor authentication on sensitive accounts.
+A password manager is a huge help.
+While there’s incredible value in implementing one, it’s not the end-all-be-all password security solution.
+Nothing can take the place of understanding basic cybersecurity and implementing the policies and procedures that your organization defines.
+For example, a password manager doesn’t lock the screens on your devices or force using two-factor authentication on sensitive accounts.

-“Password managers are not a magic pill,” Lujo Bauer, a security researcher and associate professor at Carnegie Mellon University, says, “but for most users, they’ll offer a much better combination of security and convenience than they have without them.
+“Password managers are not a magic pill,” says Lujo Bauer, a security researcher and associate professor at Carnegie Mellon University.
+“But for most users, they’ll offer a much better combination of security and convenience than they have without them.
 Everyone should be using one.”3

 Password Managers and HIPAA

 The HIPAA law mandates that password management be part of your HIPAA compliance plan.
 45 CFR §164.308(a)(5) stipulates that Covered Entities must implement “procedures for creating, changing, and safeguarding passwords.”
 With that said, don’t confuse password management with a password manager.
 Password management is simply the act of managing passwords.
 A password manager is a program or system that manages your passwords.